Salted Caramel Apple Pie

 Pie Dough – My go-to pie crust recipe is an all-butter pastry that comes together in less than 5 minutes in the food processor.
 You can make the pie dough up to 2 days in advance, and I always recommend making the dough ahead to give it time to chill for at least 1 hour before rolling out.

-Caramel sauce – Make one batch of homemade salted caramel sauce.
+Caramel sauce – Make one batch of easy, foolproof homemade caramel sauce.
 You’ll use 1/4 cup caramel sauce in the pie filling, and use the remainder of the caramel to serve with the pie.

 Apples – Whenever I bake with apples, I like to use a mix of varieties for the best flavor.
 In this pie, I recommend using sweet apples like Fuji and Golden Delicious, paired with tart Granny Smith apples for balance.